How I Work

 My way of working is based on something called narrative therapy, which you can read more about here.

 Qualifications and Experience

-I have been working as a therapist for nearly 20 years.
-During that time I have worked in number of settings including non-profit community counselling, employee assistance program (EAP), as well as training and supervision of other therapists.
-For the last number of years I have worked as a therapist in private practice, working with children and teens, couples and families, individual adults and seniors, and even providing therapy for other therapists.
+I have been working as a therapist for over 20 years.
+During that time I have worked in number of settings, including non-profit community counselling, employee assistance program (EAP), as well as training and supervision of other therapists.
+For the last number of years I have worked as a therapist in private practice, working with children and teens, individual adults, seniors, couples and families, and and even providing therapy for other therapists.
 I also facilitate professional development workshops and do speaking engagements in a number of settings, and provide performance consulting and coaching for athletes and others in high performance contexts.